LLC S Corporation: Everything You Need to Know

 That said, you should also consider that an LLC S corporation will require a more complicated tax return, and if your LLC has no employees beyond you, tax withholding will have to be set up.
 For best results regarding your tax situation, you may want to seek the advice of an accountant.

 Additionally, if you need help understanding LLC S corporation, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.